samuel-vojtas/bio-proj/README.md

 ### Poisoned data

-Insert data into the following directories `data/clean` & `data/poisoned`
+Insert data into the following directory `data/`

 ### Environment